jamaldevsecops/kubernetes/security/k8s-authorization.md

    - **Roles and RoleBindings**:
      - **Roles** define permissions within a specific namespace.
 They contain rules that specify the actions allowed on resources (e.g., `get`, `list`, `create` on `pods`, `services`, etc.).
      - **RoleBindings** associate a Role with a user, group, or service account, granting the permissions defined in the Role to that entity within a specific namespace.
-   - **ClusterRoles and ClusterRoleBindings**:
-     - **ClusterRoles** are similar to Roles but apply across the entire cluster, not just within a single namespace.
-     - **ClusterRoleBindings** associate a ClusterRole with users, groups, or service accounts, granting permissions cluster-wide.

    Example:
    ```yaml
    # Role definition in a namespace